kjellm/kjellm.github.com/event.markdown

 end
 ```

-Lets use this and implement the rest of the domain for the Recording
+Let us use this and implement the rest of the domain for the recording
 aggregate.

 ``` ruby